Table of Contents

 Foods high in folic acid (folate) include:

-Pregnant women may be tested for anemia or take an iron supplement to help prevent it.
-However, the American Academy of Family Physicians (AAFP) has insufficient evidence to assess the benefits and risks of screening pregnant women for iron deficiency anemia or having them take an iron supplement.
+Pregnant people may be tested for anemia or take an iron supplement to help prevent it.
+However, the American Academy of Family Physicians (AAFP) has insufficient evidence to assess the benefits and risks of screening all pregnant people for iron deficiency anemia or having them take an iron supplement.

 Evidence also is lacking to measure the benefits and risks of screening children ages 6 to 24 months.
 To help prevent your child from getting iron deficiency anemia, you can: